General affine adjunctions, Nullstellens\"atze, and dualities: Two classical examples

 We now turn to the side of affine subsets.
-The category $\D^{q}$ is given by subsets of $\{0,1\}^{\mu}$ for $\mu$ ranging among all cardinals, and definable maps among them.
-The Zariski (=$\VC$) topology on $\{0,1\}$ is discrete as $\{0\}=\VV{(0,x)}$ and $\{1\}=\VV{(1,x)}$. \begin{lemma} Fix a cardinal $\mu$.
-A set $S\seq\{0,1\}^{\mu}$ is closed in the product topology if, and only if, $\VV{(\CC{(S)})}=S$. \end{lemma} \begin{proof} The topology on $A$ is discrete and Boolean algebras form a finitary variety, so the claim follows from Corollary \ref{c:discrete-topology}. \end{proof} So the space $\{0,1\}^{\mu}$ is a \emph{Cantor cube}, i.e.\ it is topologised by $\VC$ according to the product topology, $\{0,1\}$ having the discrete topology.

-\begin{corollary} Let $\Va$ be the variety of Boolean algebras and their homomorphisms, and let $A$ be the Boolean algebra $\{0,1\}$.
-With reference to the functors of Corollary \ref{cor:algadj}, one has that for any closed set $S\in \D^{q}$,
+The category $\D$ is given by subsets of $\{0,1\}^{\mu}$, for $\mu$ ranging among all cardinals, and definable maps between them. \begin{lemma} The closure operator $\CC\circ\VV$ is topological.
+The Zariski topology on $\{0,1\}$ is the discrete topology.
+For any cardinal $\mu$, a set $S\seq\{0,1\}^{\mu}$ is closed in the product topology if, and only if, $\VV{(\CC{(S)})}= S$. \end{lemma} \begin{proof} The first statement is an easy direct verification, using for instance the $\wedge$ operation of Boolean algebras.
+The Zariski topology on $A=\{0,1\}$ is discrete as $\{0\}=\VV{(0,x)}$ and $\{1\}=\VV{(1,x)}$.
+The second statement follows from Lemma \ref{l:co-null} and Remark \ref{c:discrete-topology}. \end{proof} Combining Lemma \ref{c:fix-alg-boole} with Lemma \ref{l:fix-top-boole}, we obtain: \begin{corollary} Let $\Va$ be the variety of Boolean algebras and their homomorphisms, and let $A$ be the Boolean algebra $\{0,1\}$.
+The functors of Corollary \ref{cor:algadj} form a contravariant equivalence between $\Va$ and the category of closed subspaces of the generalised Cantor cubes $\{0,1\}^{\mu}$ with definable maps between them. \end{corollary}

-\end{corollary} \begin{proof} By Lemma \ref{l:fix-top-boole} and direct inspection of the definitions. \end{proof} \begin{corollary} The category of Boolean algebras with their homomorphisms is dually equivalent to the category of closed subspaces of the Cantor cubes $\{0,1\}^{\mu}$ with continuous maps among them. \end{corollary} \begin{proof} By Corollary \ref{c:fix-alg-boole} the whole category $\Va$ is fixed by the composition $\C^{q}\circ\V^{q}$.
-By Corollary \ref{c:fix-top-boole} the full subcategory of closed subsets in $\D^{q}$ is fixed by the composition $\V^{q}\circ\C^{q}$. \end{proof} The last result needed to obtain Stone duality in classical form is an intrinsic characterisation of the closed subspaces of $\{0,1\}^{\kappa}$ for $\kappa$ any cardinal.
-This is a specific instance of a general problem in abstract topology: given a topological space $E$, characterise the topological spaces which are subspaces of $E^{\kappa}$.
-Such spaces are known as $E$-compact spaces \cite[Section 1.4]{weir1975hewitt}.

-\begin{lemma} The category of compact, Hausdorff, totally disconnected spaces with continuous maps among them is equivalent to the category $\D^{q}$. \end{lemma} \begin{proof} It is enough to prove that for any compact, Hausdorff, totally disconnected space $X$, there exists a cardinal $\mu$ and closed subset $S$ of $\{0,1\}^{\mu}$ such that $X$ is homeomorphic to $S$.
-The rest is routine.
-To prove the claim notice that by \cite[Lemma 4.5, pag.
-116]{kelley1955general} given a family $F$ of continuous functions from a Hausdorff space $X$ into spaces $Y_{f}$ the \emph{evaluation} map $e\colon X\to \prod_{f\in F}Y_{f}$ defined as $e(x)_{f}:=f(x)$ is a homeomorphism between $X$ and $f[X]$, provided that for any $p\in X$ and any closed subset $C$ such that $p\notin C$ there exists $f\in F$ such that $f(p)\notin f[C]$.
-Given a compact, Hausdorff, totally disconnected space $X$, we therefore consider the family $F$ of all continuous functions from $X$ to $\{0,1\}$.
-If $C$ is a closed subset of $X$ and $p\in X\setminus C$, then there exists a clopen $K$ which extends $C$ and does not contain $p$.
-Consider the function